-INNOCAP, INC. (A DEVELOPMENT STATE COMPANY) NOTES TO THE FINANCIAL STATEMENTS April 30, 2008 and 2007 (Unaudited)
+INNOCAP, INC. (A DEVELOPMENT STATE COMPANY) NOTES TO THE FINANCIAL STATEMENTS July 31, 2008 and 2007

+(Unaudited)

-NOTE 1 - ORGANIZATION
+NOTE 1 -- ORGANIZATION

 Innocap, Inc. (the "Company") was incorporated under the laws of the State of Nevada on January 23, 2004.
-In June 2004, it filed a notice with the Securities and Exchange Commission of its intent to elect in good faith, within 90 days from the date of such filing, to be regulated as a Business Development Company under the Investment Company Act of 1940 and be subject to Sections 54 through 65 of said Act.
-The Company has not generated significant revenues from its planned principal operations and is considered a development stage company as defined in Statement of Financial Accounting Standards No. 7.
+In June 2004, it filed a notice with the Securities and Exchange Commission of its intent to elect in good faith, within 90 days from the date of such filing, to be regulated as a Business Development Company ("BDC") under the Investment Company Act of 1940 and be subject to Sections 54 through 65 of said Act.
+In July 2008 the Company withdrew its election and ceased being a BDC.
+At that time, it decided to use the business connections of its president and become a consulting business.
+Its goal is to use subcontractors and independent contractors to provide strategic business planning and management consulting to small domestic companies and to assist medium sized international companies to establish a business presence in the United States.